StudioEtrange/salsa/README.md

 *WIP - do not use YET*

-A central tool to launch game servers on lin,ux
+A central tool to launch game servers on linux

 ## Install

-    ```
+    ```x
     cd $HOME
     git clone https://github.com/StudioEtrange/salsa
     cd salsa